Medically reviewed by Judith Stewart, BPharm. Last updated on Feb 3, 2021.

-Before taking Vimpat
+Before taking this medicine

 You should not use Vimpat if you are allergic to lacosamide.

-To make sure Vimpat is safe for you, tell your doctor if you have:
+To make sure this medicine is safe for you, tell your doctor if you have ever had:

-nerve problems caused by diabetes; or
+nerve problems caused by diabetes.

-Some people have thoughts about suicide while taking Vimpat.
+Some people have thoughts about suicide while using Vimpat.
 Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Call your doctor if you have new or worsening depression or suicidal thoughts during the first several months of treatment, or whenever your dose is changed.

-FDA pregnancy category C. Do not start or stop taking Vimpat during pregnancy without your doctor's advice.
+Do not start or stop taking seizure medication during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both mother and baby.
-Tell your doctor right away if you become pregnant while taking this medicine for seizures.
+Tell your doctor right away if you become pregnant.

-How should I take Vimpat?
+How should I use Vimpat?

 Do not stop using Vimpat suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

-Keep track of the amount of medicine used from each new bottle.
-Vimpat is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of your medicine.
+You should be aware if anyone is using it improperly or without a prescription.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?